 It would be informative and help reader follow the manuscript if the manuscript includes a diagram of the mouse lung with each lobe indicated in the figure.

-A figure has been added to the manuscript in section 2.2.1.
+A figure identifying the different lobes of the mouse lung has been added to the manuscript in section 2.2.1.